rory81/growing_funds/README.md

 Three user stories were not finished:
 1) See how many people actually have donated.
 This wasn't done, because the site has the number of views to determine popularity of a project and percentage raised (and a progress bar) to see how far the host is from reaching the goal.
 2) Adding Favorites, so that the user can decide on a later date if they want to pledge and if so can easily find them.
 This issue will be added to the backlog.
-3) The host can see which reward and corresponding amount is most popular by the users.
-T
+3) The host can see which reward and corresponding amount is most popular by the users like a dashboard for the host.This issue will be added to the backlog.

 Below the several (future) functionalities are mentioned, per user group.